A stone cave opens up into a barrel room in Sonoma County, California

 Fritz enlisted engineers to bore a massive hole in his hillside estate, then build a semi-submerged tasting room and a subterranean winemaking facility.
 Built in a three-tier "gravity flow" design, this underground cave enables grapes and juice to be efficiently moved between winemaking stages, all while being naturally cooled to the temperatures premium wines require.

-Now run by Arthur's son Clay, the winery still utilizes this ultra-efficient cave to produce their Zinfandels, Cabernet Sauvignons, Chardonnays, and sparkling wines.
-Tours of the fascinating Fritz underground cave are given each day at 11am and 2pm, by advance appointment.
+Now run by Arthur’s son Clay, the winery still utilizes this ultra-efficient cave to produce their Zinfandels, Cabernet Sauvignons, Chardonnays, and sparkling wines.
+Tastings that include a tour of the fascinating Fritz underground cave are offered several days a week, by advance appointment.

 Barrels line the walls of this cave in Sonoma County